top of page

 Campanelli Stadium is named for Alfred Campanelli, who donated two million dollars to the City of Brockton for a project that would “substantially benefit the people of Brockton.”
 The city used this money to build the ballpark that would bear his name in 2002.

-Campanelli Stadium serves as home to the Brockton Rox, who played for ten years in the independent Can-Am League and its predecessors.
-Since 2012 the Rox have played in the Futures Collegiate Baseball League, a wooden bat summer league featuring primarily players with New England ties.
-The Rox were originally planning to play only a single season as an amateur team as they straightened out their finances, 2022 marks the team’s eleventh season in the Futures League.
+Campanelli Stadium serves as home to the Brockton Rox and the Frontier League’s New England Knockouts.
+The Rox began play in 2002, competing for ten years in the independent Can-Am League and its predecessors.
+Since 2012 the Rox have played in the Futures Collegiate Baseball League, a wooden bat summer league featuring players with New England ties.
+The Rox were originally planning to play only a single season as an amateur team while they straightened out their finances, but 2024 marks the team’s thirteenth season in the Futures League.

-The name “Rox” is a derivative of the nearby Boston Red Sox, as well as Brockton native Rocky Marciano.
+The name “Rox” is a derivative of the nearby Boston Red Sox, as well as Brockton native Rocky Marciano’s name.

 The Futures League has given new life to many abandoned ballparks throughout New England.
 In addition to Brockton, former professional ballparks in Burlington, Nashua, New Britain, Norwich, Pittsfield and Worcester are part of the circuit.